Mansiraj1309/Image_captioning_hindi/README.md

 Click “Choose File” to select an image.
 Click “Generate Caption” to view the Hindi caption.
 Supported Formats: PNG, JPG, JPEG.
-Example Output: For an image of a family gathering, the model might output “परिवार एक साथ भोजन कर रहा है” (A family is eating together).
+Example Output: For an image of a family gathering, the model might output “परिवार एक साथ भोजन कर रहा है” (A family is eating together), with audio narration.

+## Accessibility:
+-The caption is automatically played as audio in Hindi to assist visually impaired users.
+-Use the audio player controls to replay or pause the narration.